 Given the ever-increasing sophistication of such attacks, no business can afford to ignore them.
 From disruption of services to reputational damage, there is a huge amount at stake; adding in an extra layer of security makes sense.

-Enables support for mixing communication protocols
+Enables support for mixing communication protocols with a microservices API gateway

 Decreased microservice complexity

 Microservices have common concerns, such as: authorization using API tokens, access control enforcement and rate limiting.
 Each of these concerns can add more time to the development of microservices by requiring that each service implement them.
-An API gateway will remove these concerns from your code, allowing your microservices to focus on the task at hand.
+A gateway will remove these concerns from your code, allowing your microservices to focus on the task at hand.

-Authorization and authentication in particular become much easier to manage when they are controlled via your API gateway.
+Authorization and authentication in particular become much easier to manage when they are controlled via your microservices gateway.
 This setup also means you have clear oversight of who has been accessing what and when – something that can come in handy in all manner of scenarios.

 Microservice mocking and virtualization

 By separating microservice APIs from the external API, you can mock or virtualize your services to validate design requirements or assist in integration testing.
+This provides plenty of scope for innovation.
+You can test and tinker to your heart’s content, without impacting the experience of those accessing your microservices.

 The drawbacks of a microservice API gateway